nunit/docs/docs/articles/nunit/release-notes/framework.md

 * [2465](https://github.com/nunit/nunit/issues/2465) Possible wrong properties are returned by reflection in ReflectionExtensions.cs
 * [2467](https://github.com/nunit/nunit/issues/2467) Test execution hangs when using [SetUpFixture] with NUnit 3.8.x
 * [2469](https://github.com/nunit/nunit/issues/2469) Allow RangeAttribute to be specified multiple times for the same argument
-* [2471](https://github.com/nunit/nunit/issues/2471) Parametrized testcases not running in parallel
+* [2471](https://github.com/nunit/nunit/issues/2471) Parametrized test cases not running in parallel
 * [2475](https://github.com/nunit/nunit/issues/2475) Framework incorrectly identifies Win 10 in xml results
 * [2478](https://github.com/nunit/nunit/issues/2478) Attributes on SetUpFixture are not applied
 * [2486](https://github.com/nunit/nunit/issues/2486) Message when asserting null with Is.EquivalentTo could be more helpful